-I’m currently writing a book exploring representations of African diasporic music in literature.
+My current book project explores representations of African Atlantic sound in literature.
+The music of enslaved Africans, which took many forms across diverse societies, amounted to a significant force shaping life in the Americas, while seeding countless global music genres, dance styles, and expressive traditions.
+Sounds of Archival Silence: A Literary History of African Atlantic Music, 1630-1830 restores this legacy to intellectual history by examining aural culture within writing about the slave-trading coasts of West Africa, the Caribbean colonies, and mainland North America in the early modern era.
 Rooted in an effort to recover the earliest history of an influential arts movement, the project also examines literature and sound as interdependent cultural spheres.
-The music of enslaved Africans, which took many forms across diverse societies, amounted to a significant force shaping life in the Americas, while seeding countless music genres, dance styles, and expressive traditions.
-Sounds of Archival Silence: A Literary History of Afro-Atlantic Music, 1630-1830 restores this legacy to intellectual history by examining aural culture within writing about the slave-trading coasts of West Africa, the Caribbean colonies, and mainland North America in the early modern era.

 Digital Sound Studies.
 Co-editor, with Darren Mueller and Whitney Trettien.
-In production at Duke UP (October 2018).
+(Duke UP, October 2018).

 “Peculiar Animations: Listening to Afro-Atlantic Music in Caribbean Travel Narratives,” Early American Literature 52:3.